Secrets

 Learn how to manage sensitive secrets for your app.

 The secret commands in Andasy CLI are designed to manage sensitive environment variables and secrets for applications deployed on the Andasy platform.
-These commands provide a secure way to handle sensitive data that shouldn't be committed directly in your public configuration files.
+Secrets are sensitive configuration values (like API keys, database passwords, or tokens) that your application needs at runtime but shouldn't be stored in your code or configuration files.

 Command Syntax